teacher and education professional performer composer

 Getting Your Students to Think Harmonically

-This session shows how Ms. Sallee gets her students using chords in the first year, harmonizing in the 2nd year and reading lead sheets by the time they are in the 5th grade.
+This session shows how Mrs. Sallee gets her students using chords in the first year, harmonizing in the 2nd year and reading lead sheets by the time they are in the 5th grade.
 It also focuses on training the beginning students to think vertically through pattern recognition as well as using harmony to improve their sight reading skills and practice efficiency.

 How to Hook Adults and Keep Them Motivated